1kkiRen/Tokenizer-Changer/README.md

 ```python
 changer = TokenizerChanger(tokenizer)
 ```
-Create the object of `TokenizerChanger` class that requires an existing tokenizer that will be changed, e.g. `PreTrainedTokenizerFast` class from 🤗 Tokenizers library.
+Create the object of `TokenizerChanger` class that requires an existing tokenizer that will be changed, e.g. `PreTrainedTokenizerFast` class from 🤗 `tokenizers` library.

 ## Deletion:
 ```python